 - Blood in the urine

 These symptoms often come on very quickly in the case of a kidney infection.
-Also, the symptoms can go from bad to worse very quickly — in just a few hours.
+The symptoms can go from bad to worse very quickly so immediate attention is necessary.

 If you don’t get treatment for a UTI, it could lead to serious long-term consequences, including: